 For integer values $\alpha\geq2$, uncertainty relations directly follow from properties of quantum designs.
 The paper \cite{rastpol} uses truncated expansions of the Taylor type and polynomials with flexible coefficients.
 The latter has been motivated by Lanczos \cite{lanczos} as a good method to get oscillating approximations.
 As was shown in \cite{rastpol}, polynomials with flexible coefficients also lead to fitting the function of interest from below or above solely.
 The aim of this work is to study the question, whether this method is suitable for generalized entropies.
 The paper is organized as follows.
-In Section \ref{sec2}, the required material on quantum designs is given.
-In Section \ref{sec3}, we derive two-sided estimates on a power function naturally connected with the considered entropies.
-In Section \ref{sec4}, complementarity relations for design-structured POVMs in terms of generalized entropies are formulated.
-Several applications of the derived relations are briefly discussed in Section \ref{sec5}.
-In Section \ref{sec6}, we conclude the paper.
-Appendix \ref{aniq2} summarized auxiliary material.
+In Sect. \ref{sec2}, the required material on quantum designs is given.
+In Sect. \ref{sec3}, we derive two-sided estimates on a power function naturally connected with the considered entropies.
+In Sect. \ref{sec4}, complementarity relations for design-structured POVMs in terms of generalized entropies are formulated.
+Several applications of the derived relations are briefly discussed in Sect. \ref{sec5}.
+In Sect. \ref{sec6}, we conclude the paper.
+Appendix \ref{aniq2} summarizes auxiliary material.